UN must improve its effectiveness and enhance reliability to remain relevant: PM Modi | Law-Order

 UN must improve its effectiveness and enhance reliability to remain relevant: PM Modi

-If the UN wants to remain relevant, it will need to improve its effectiveness and enhance its reliability, Prime Minister Narendra Modi said on Saturday, underlining the need to strengthen the world body to safeguard global order, laws and values.
+The UN must improve its effectiveness and enhance its reliability if it wants to remain relevant, Prime Minister Narendra Modi said on Saturday, as he highlighted several recent events, including the World Bank scrapping its ease of doing business report over alleged irregularities in China data, that questioned the credibility of the various world institutions.

-Addressing the 76th UN General Assembly here, the prime minister quoted great Indian diplomat Chanakya's words ''when the right action is not taken at the right time, then it is time itself that causes the action to fail'' to push his view.
+Addressing the 76th session UN General Assembly here, the Prime Minister quoted great Indian diplomat Chanakya's words ''when the right action is not taken at the right time, then it is time itself that causes the action to fail'' to push his point.

 ''If the United Nations wants to remain relevant.
 It will need to improve its effectiveness and enhance its reliability,'' he said.